mvt-project/mvt/CONTRIBUTING.md

 - **Quotes**: we use double quotes (`"`) as a default.
 Single quotes (`'`) can be favored with nested strings instead of escaping (`\"`), or when using f-formatting.

 - **Maximum line length**: we strongly encourage to respect a 80 characters long lines and to follow [PEP8 indentation guidelines](https://peps.python.org/pep-0008/#indentation) when having to wrap.
-However, if breaking at 80 is not possible or is detrimental to the readability of the code, exceptions are tolerated so long as they remain within a hard maximum length of 100 characters.
+However, if breaking at 80 is not possible or is detrimental to the readability of the code, exceptions are tolerated.
+For example, long log lines, or long strings can be extended to 100 characters long.
+Please hard wrap anything beyond 100 characters.